 Steps of glycolysis

-Glycolysis is an extramitochondrial pathway and is carried by a group of eleven enzymes.
+Glycolysis is an extramitochondrial pathway carried by a group of eleven enzymes.
 Glucose is converted to pyruvate in 10 steps by glycolysis.
 The glycolytic pathway can be divided into two phases:

-During this, glucose phosphorylation and its conversion to glyceraldehyde-3-phosphate takes place.
-Steps 1, 2, 3, 4, and 5 together are called the preparatory phase.
+During this, glucose phosphorylation and its conversion to glyceraldehyde-3-phosphate take place.
+Steps 1, 2, 3, 4, and 5 are called the preparatory phase.

 This phase is also called the energy extraction phase.
 During this phase, the conversion of glyceraldehyde-3-phosphate to pyruvate and the coupled formation of ATP takes place.

 Because glucose splits to produce two molecules of D-Glyceraldehyde-3-phosphate, each step in the payment phase occurs twice per glucose molecule.
-Steps after 5 constitute the payment phase.
+Actions after 5 constitute the payment phase.

 Types of glycolysis

 Aerobic glycolysis: occurs when oxygen is abundant.
-The end product is pyruvate along with the production of eight ATP molecules.
+The end product is pyruvate and the production of eight ATP molecules.